U.S. Department of Transportation

 For more information, visit https://workzonecameras.penndot.gov/ or email Dan Farley at firstname.lastname@example.org, Chad Smith at email@example.com, Mahmood Shehata at firstname.lastname@example.org, or Benjamin Snyder at email@example.com.

-By Hillary Isebrands, FHWA Resource Center Safety & Design Technical Service Team; Jerry Roche, FHWA Office of Safety; and Holly Kostrzewski, Minnesota Toward Zero Deaths Program Director
+By Hillary Isebrands, FHWA Resource Center Safety & Design Technical Service Team; Jerry Roche, FHWA Office of Safety; and Holly Kostrzewski, NE Minnesota Regional Toward Zero Deaths Director.

 Public health is the science of protecting and improving the health of people and their communities.
 Public health professionals' primary responsibilities include promoting healthy lifestyles, preventing injuries, and responding to infectious diseases.
 Two of these three core functions align with those of transportation safety professionals: promoting healthy lifestyles and preventing injuries.